Philip Delano: Early years

 Philippe de Lannoy, later Philip Delano, was baptized in the Vrouwekerk, the Protestant Walloon church of Leiden, Holland on December 7, 1603.
 His parents, Jan (Jean) de Lannoy of Tourcoing and Marie Mahieu of Lille (Rijsel) in Flanders, at that time in the Spanish Netherlands, were betrothed on January 13, 1596, in the same church.
-The Walloons were the French-speaking natives of the ancient region of Wallonia, now in today's Belgium, to the east of Flanders.
-Both parents made their way with their families to Leiden via Canterbury, England, having fled religious persecution from Flanders around 1579.
+The Walloons were the French-speaking natives of the ancient region of Wallonia, now in today's Belgium, to the south of Flanders.
+Both parents made their way with their families to Leiden via Canterbury, England, having fled religious persecution by the Spanish around 1579.
 Jean's father was Gysbert (Guilbert) de Lannoy, the earliest known de Lannoy ancestor.
 8 places where the de Lannoys and Mahieus lived are known, more than for any Mayflower passenger.

 Sketch from 1720 of the Vrouwekerk in Leiden, where Delano was baptized.

 Philip's father died in 1604, and Philip's mother married Robert Mannoo, a woolcomber from the city of Namur, on March 6, 1605.
 Philip grew up in Leiden, but further details are unknown.